web analytics

 Gone are the days from the synthpop era, when musicians sought out new sounds and experimented with their equipment to create unique and personal tracks.
 It seems like everyone today is content with replicating the same tired formulas that have already been successful in the past.

 The result is a saturation of the market with generic music that lacks any real personality or flair.
-It’s as if every other artist An Artist Portrait (Part One) - This is a fantastic article written exclusively for my Weblog
+It’s as if every other artist out there is just a copycat, hoping to cash in on the success of those who came before them.

 ...Read the rest.